infracost/docs/docs/features/terragrunt.md

 To improve performance and eliminate dependencies on the Terragrunt and Terraform binaries, Infracost will directly parse HCL when the `--terraform-parse-hcl` flag is set.
 Instead of running `terragrunt run-all plan ...`, Infracost will download any required source files to an `.infracost` cache, detect Terragrunt defined inputs, then [parse the Terraform HCL directly](/docs/features/cli_commands/#option-3-parse-hcl-directly).
+Note that outputs from `dependency` blocks can not be processed when this option is used.

 ## Migrating from pre v0.9.7 Infracost CLI